1972 Miami Dolphins season: Game summaries

-Divisional round: vs. Browns
+AFC Divisional Playoffs: vs. Cleveland Browns

 For the first round of the playoffs, the Dolphins remained in Miami to take on the wild card Browns on December 24.
 The Dolphins scored first, after rookie safety Charlie Babb blocked Browns placekicker Don Cockroft's punt at the Cleveland 17-yard line and returned the ball for a touchdown.
 Miami added to their lead with a 40-yard field goal by Garo Yepremian near the end of the first quarter, although their offense, ranked the best in the league for the 1972 season, otherwise remained mostly stagnant in the first half.
 However, Cleveland failed to score in the first half, leaving Miami with a 10–0 at the intermission.

 Near the beginning of the third quarter, Browns safety Thom Darden had a significant punt return of 38 yards, which ultimately set up the drive in which Browns quarterback Mike Phipps scored a rushing touchdown.
 Yepremian then kicked a 46-yard field goal in the opening minutes of the fourth quarter.
 The Browns orchestrated another touchdown drive in the fourth quarter, ending with a 27-yard pass from Phipps to Fair Hooker.
 Consequently, the Browns took a 14–13 lead over the Dolphins.
-However, in the final minutes of the game, Miami executed a six play, 80-yard drive capped by an 8-yard rush by running back Jim Kiick.
+However, in the final minutes of the game, Miami executed a six play, 80-yard drive capped by an eight-yard rush by running back Jim Kiick.
 Throughout the contest, Browns quarterback Phipps was intercepted five times by the Dolphins defense.
 Miami won by a score of 20–14.